dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/02-testcontainers-postgresql.md

 - **Testcontainers** to isolate tests in containers.
 - **PostgreSQL** using **EF Core** for persistence.

-## 🧰 Centralizing Package Versions with Directory.Packages.props
+## centralizing package versions with Directory.Packages.props

 First, ensure that you manage package versions centrally across all projects.
 Run this command in the root of your repository: